 The first thing you need to do, after noticing smoke, is to identify its color.
 Lawnmower smoke is either blue, white, or black.
 Here is what each smoke color means and how you can fix it.

 Black smoke highlights the issue in the fuel system and filter.
-The carburetor mixes the air with a fuel in a certain amount.
+The carburetor mixes the air with fuel in a certain amount.
 When the carburetor fails to get enough air, the amount of fuel increases, causing black smoke.
 Another reason is the clogged filter, which disturbs the airflow of the device.

 How To Stop Black Smoke Coming Out of Lawn Mower?